Building materials helped spread Grenfell fire, US suit says

 Whirlpool noted that two separate investigations have found no fault with the refrigerator model.
 Celotex said its insulation was just one element of the cladding system used on the tower.
 Arconic said it would respond in court.

-The lead plaintiff in the suit is Gloria Trevisan, a 26-year-old architect who ended a phone call with her mother so she wouldn’t hear her screams before she died.
+The lead plaintiff in the suit is the estate of Gloria Trevisan, a 26-year-old architect who ended a phone call with her mother so her mother wouldn’t hear her screams before she died.
 Trevisan died along with boyfriend Marco Gottardi, 27, who told his father in a call the stairwell was full of smoke, trapping them inside.
-The couple had moved into a top-floor flat from Italy just two months before.
+The couple had moved into a top-floor apartment from Italy just two months before.

-The plaintiffs include 177 survivors and relatives of 69 of the dead.
+Also included among the plaintiffs are 177 survivors and relatives of 69 of the dead.
 Dozens of survivors suffered “life-altering physical, emotional and psychological injuries,” the suit said.

 A tenant group had complained for years about the risk of a fire in the building, owned by the local government in the borough of Kensington and Chelsea.